zeus1292/Tools_Analytics/README.md

 <li> Using cleaned data to present a plot of gamma distribution for 'Rating'
 <li> To get a sense of data, produce a bargraph for top and bottom 15 publishers
 <li> Finding the proportion of books in each category through a pie chart analysis
-<li> In order to understand which price range has the highest rating, plotting a graph between category and the mean of user rating in each price range
 <li>Topic Modeling for each category (df grouped by rating) {three topics per category} with a WordCloud representation
 <li> Create LSI model from entire df
 <li> Create LDA model from entire df to compute conditional probabilities for topic word set